top of page

 Shri Krishna Temple Udupi (Image by Ilya Mauter)

-One such temple is the Shri Krishna Temple of Karnataka, situated in Udupi, a town in Mangalore.
-Udupi is also referred to as the ‘Mathura’ of Southern India.
-The temple, popularly known as ‘Shri Krishna Matha’ (meaning monastery), is an important pilgrimage site in South India and has intriguing legends associated with it.
+One remarkable temple is the Shri Krishna Temple located in Udupi, Karnataka.
+This town is often referred to as the ‘Mathura’ of Southern India.
+The temple, known as ‘Shri Krishna Matha’ (meaning monastery), is a significant pilgrimage site in South India.
+It is surrounded by fascinating legends that beckon visitors to delve into its history.

-Shri Madhavacharya, a renowned Vaishnava saint and the founder of Dvaita philosophy, founded the Udupi Shri Krishna temple in the 13th century.
-It is widely believed that the learned saint found Lord Krishna's idol buried in a large stone ball of sandalwood.
+Shri Madhavacharya, a celebrated Vaishnava saint and the founder of Dvaita philosophy, established the Udupi Shri Krishna Temple in the 13th century.
+Legend has it that he discovered an idol of Lord Krishna hidden within a large stone ball of sandalwood.

 According to Hindu mythology, Shri Krishna’s wife Rukmini asked him for an idol of Balkrishna.
 Thus, the Lord entrusted Vishwakarma, the divine architect of the Gods, with the task of designing the idol.
 Vishwakarma made a beautiful childlike idol of Lord Krishna and gave it to Rukmini who began worshipping it.